ibm-cloud-architecture/refarch-analytics/docs/kafka/readme.md

 * communications between zookeeper and cluster node are redundant and safe for data losses
 * consumer ensures idempotence...
 They have to tolerate data duplication and manage data integrity in their persistence layer.

-Within kafka's boundary, data will not be lost, when doing proper configuration, also to support high availability the complexity moves to the producer and the consumer implementation .
+Within kafka's boundary, data will not be lost, when doing proper configuration, also to support high availability the complexity moves to the producer and the consumer implementation.

 Kafka configuration is an art and you need to tune the parameters by use case:
 * partition replication for at least 3 replicas.
 Recall that in case of node failure,  coordination of partition re-assignments is provided with ZooKeeper.